MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_07_lab_ak.md

 1. In the Azure portal's navigation pane, select the **Cloud Shell** icon to open a new shell instance.

-    > **Note**: The **Cloud Shell** icon is represented by a greater than sign () and underscore character (\_).
+    > **Note**: The **Cloud Shell** icon is represented by a greater than sign (\>) and underscore character (\_).

 1. If this is your first time opening Cloud Shell using your subscription, you can use the **Welcome to Azure Cloud Shell Wizard** to configure Cloud Shell for first-time usage.
 Perform the following actions in the wizard:

     1. A dialog box prompts you to create a new storage account to begin using the shell.
 Accept the default settings, and then select **Create storage**.

     > **Note**: Wait for Cloud Shell to finish its initial setup procedures before moving forward with the lab.
-If you don't notice Cloud Shell configuration options, this is most likely because you are using an existing subscription with this course's labs.
+If Cloud Shell configuration options don't display, this is most likely because you are using an existing subscription with this course's labs.
 The labs are written with the presumption that you are using a new subscription.

 #### Task 2: Delete a resource group

-1. At the command prompt, enter the following command, and then select Enter to delete the **ConfidentialStack** resource group:
+1. When you receive the command prompt, enter the following command, and then select Enter to delete the **ConfidentialStack** resource group:

     ```powershell
     az group delete --name ConfidentialStack --no-wait --yes